vibewell25/vibewell/docs/docs/guides/consolidated-implementation-guide.md

 ## Overview

-This guide serves as the single source of truth for implementing features in the Vibewell platform.
+This guide serves as the single source of truth for implementing features in the VibeWell platform.
 It consolidates information from various implementation guides and provides a unified approach to development.

 ## Table of Contents